the-teacher/rails7-startkit/README.md

 ## `bin/` commands

-:warning: Windows users should use `ruby bin/exec`, Linux/MacOS users can use only `bin/exec`
+:warning: `ruby bin/exec` - Windows users should use `ruby` explicitly
+:warning: `bin/exec` - Linux and MacOS users can skip using `ruby`

 From the root of the project